We’re back with the section on the ESP8266 and ESP32, seeing how to integrate the VueJS framework into a web client served from the ESP8266.

 On the client side,

-The ‘index.html’ file contains the minimum necessary to ensure that our Vue App works.
-Just note that we include the VueJS library, either from the memory of the ESP866, or (the commented line) from CDN.
+The ‘index.html’ file contains the bare minimum to ensure our Vue App works.
+Just to highlight that we include the VueJS library, either from the ESP8266 memory, or (the commented line) from a CDN.

 <!doctype html>